Ricky Gervais: Charity work

 In 2002, Gervais took part in a charity boxing match against Grant Bovey, for the UK charity telethon Comic Relief.
 He was trained for the three-round contest by boxing trainer siblings Kellie and Eugene Maloney, at their Fight Factory gymnasium.
 It was the second televised charity boxing match, the first being Bob Mortimer against Les Dennis.
 The fight was televised by the BBC, and Gervais came out on top by a split decision verdict.
 He donated his £5,000 prize money to the training of a Macmillan nurse who specialised in cancer support.

 Gervais is a supporter of animal rights and has stated that he will leave his fortune to animal charities.
 Gervais named an Asian black bear, also known as a moonbear, Derek, after the protagonist from his series Derek.
-In December 2013, Gervais bought a $1000 cake shaped like a moonbear to raise funds for Animal Asia.
+In December 2013, Gervais bought a $1,000 cake shaped like a moonbear to raise funds for Animal Asia.
 Gervais is active in the prevention of illegal wildlife trade; he supported the handing over of ivory trinkets to the Metropolitan police in London.
+In 2023, Gervais donated £1 million to animal charities.
+In 2025, he donated £2.5 million, once again in aid of various animal charities.

 In 2015, Gervais donated a signed acoustic guitar to help raise funds for Story Book Farm Primate Sanctuary in Ontario, Canada, with a special call-out to Pockets Warhol.
 The guitar, which was signed by Gervais, was purchased by Danny Young from the United Kingdom, who has since had the guitar signed by several celebrities in order to raise further funds for the Story Book Farm Primate Sanctuary.
 Celebrities who signed the guitar include: Brian May, Will Ferrell, Bryan Cranston, Dhani Harrison, Peter Frampton, Ricky Warwick and Steve Cutts.

 In 2017, Gervais was awarded the Lord Houghton Award for Service to Animal Welfare from Animal Defenders International.
 Gervais was also awarded the Humane Society International Cecil Award in 2018 for his frequent social media efforts to end trophy hunting.
 In 2021, Gervais joined the Rewriting Extinction campaign to fight the climate and biodiversity crisis through comics.
 Gervais created the comic story "Bullfight" in collaboration with the illustrator Rob Steen.
 The comic was released in the book The Most Important Comic Book on Earth: Stories to Save the World on 28 October 2021 by DK.